oreomaker/rail-ticket-system/README.md

 # The Rail Ticket System

-this is a simple system to buy tickets for a train
+This is a simple system to simulate the process of buying a rail ticket

+It uses [drogon framework](https://github.com/drogonframework/drogon) as the backend and cpp-httplib as the client

 ## How to run